 The experience starts long before you're aboard.
 Arriving at Heathrow's Terminal 4, we were directed to the Concorde check-in area.
 (Confusingly enough, this is the first Heathrow underground stop.
 We later wondered how many other Concorde passengers arrived by tube.)
-Appropriately, Concorde has its own room away from the commotion of the main terminal.
+Appropriately, the Concorde has its own room away from the commotion of the main terminal.
 Although there were several passengers already there, representatives came out to greet us, take our luggage, and check us in.
-They then directed us to the Fast Track security check area and told us how to get to the Concorde Lounge.
+They then directed us to the Fast Track security check area and told us how to get to the the Concorde Lounge.
 This time a half dozen people were in front of us, including First Class and even – horrors! – Business Class passengers.
 (Although we were among those last year when we accepted an upgrade, including Business Class lounge, in return for taking a later flight – by three hours.)

-There is nothing to identify the location of the Concorde Lounge.
+There is nothing to identify the location of the the Concorde Lounge.
 Once through security, it's to the right, past Harrods and The Caviar House, across from Gate 10.
 At the end of an anonymous corridor, the guardians of the gate confirm its identity.
-When we entered the lounge, floor-to-ceiling windows revealed Concorde below being refueled and loaded with luggage.
+When we entered the lounge, floor-to-ceiling windows revealed the Concorde below being refueled and loaded with luggage.

 Although we'd arrived two hours early, the lounge was nearly full; perhaps many were first-timers like us, who wanted to experience supersonic flight.
 I was about to say that they were probably also bargain-hunters like us, but when I just checked the British Air web site, I found they are quoting $6,340 one-way fares.